vincentcasseau/vincentcasseau.github.io/how-tos-cfd-monitoring-post-processing.md

     Aref 1.96646e-05; // edit accordingly
 }
 ```

-+ Review and edit the relevant entries
+Review and edit the relevant entries

-+ Forces / Aerodynamic coefficients (_e.g._ drag coefficient) can be monitored using the script file given in the <dirname>gnuplot/</dirname> folder:
+Forces / Aerodynamic coefficients (_e.g._ drag coefficient) can be monitored using the script file given in the <dirname>gnuplot/</dirname> folder

 ```c++
 set output "gnuplot/dragCoefficient.eps"